dask/distributed/docs/source/worker.rst

     spilled data.

 unmanaged
     This is the memory usage that dask is not directly aware of.
-It is ``process - managed``, which typically includes:
+It is estimated by subtracting managed memory from the total process memory and typically includes:

     - The Python interpreter code, loaded modules, and global variables
     - Memory temporarily used by running tasks
     - Dereferenced Python objects that have not been garbage-collected yet
-    - Unused memory that the Python memory allocator did not return to libc through free() yet
+    - Unused memory that the Python memory allocator did not return to libc through `free`_ yet
-    - Unused memory that the user-space libc free() function did not release to the OS yet (see memory allocators below)
+    - Unused memory that the user-space libc `free`_ function did not release to the OS yet (see memory allocators below)
     - Memory fragmentation
     - Memory leaks